RamonZwaan/metapepview/docs/build-reference-dataset.md

 For correct parsing of proteomics datasets, it is recommended to take the following into account:

-- To build a complete dataset, provide for all experiments a spectral file (`mzML`), featuremap (`featureXML`), as well as db search and de novo results.
+- To build a complete dataset, provide for all experiments a spectral file (`mzML`), featuremap (`featureXML`), as well as DB search and *de novo* results.

 - When converting raw file names to *mzML* format. **Do not change the name of the mzML file**, and ensure that the *mzML* file name is identical to the raw file name (minus the file type suffix).
 For each experiment, all data files are automatically linked to each other based on the name of the source file.
-Depending on the software used for db search/de novo analysis, this will either be the raw spectral data, or the name of the *mzML*.
+Depending on the software used for DB search/*de novo* analysis, this will either be the raw spectral data, or the name of the *mzML*.
 In this case, MetaPepView will assume that the name of the raw file and *mzML* file is the same.

-- Ensure that all db search and de novo datasets can be recognized as such from the file names (for example, adding a fixed prefix / suffix to each file).
+- Ensure that all DB search and *de novo* datasets can be recognized as such from the file names (for example, adding a fixed prefix / suffix to each file).
 If all experiment results were exported using default filenames provided by the analysis software, the tool should be able to automatically recognize all files inside the supplied root directory.
-However, if custom file names were assigned, regular expression patterns may need to be supplied for the tool to recognize the datasets (db search: `-r`, de novo: `-x`).
-If no patterns are supplied, it will search db search and de novo datasets using the following patterns:
+However, if custom file names were assigned, regular expression patterns may need to be supplied for the tool to recognize the datasets (DB search: `-r`, *de novo*: `-x`).
+If no patterns are supplied, it will search DB search and *de novo* datasets using the following patterns:

     **DB search:**